privong/papers-in-markdown/mnras/demo.md

 This is a MNRAS Markdown template.
-It is similar to the aastex62 template, but modified to match See the aastex demonstration for a description of how to use `pandoc` and Markdown together.
+It is similar to the aastex62 template, but modified to match See the aastex demonstration^[<https://github.com/privong/papers-in-markdown/tree/master/aastex62>] for a description of how to use `pandoc` and Markdown together.

 {{acknowledgments}}

 G.C.P. acknowledges support from the University of Florida.
+This work makes us of the `pandoc` universal document convertor^[<https://pandoc.org/>].